 It's October 1969 in Austin, Texas.
 Sonobeat co-founder/producer Rim Kelley records rock band Plymouth Rock in sessions that culminate in Sonobeat's 16th 45 RPM single release (R-s114), Memorandum backed with Just A Start.
 Plymouth Rock's is the first of only two 45 RPM singles commercially released by Sonobeat in monaural rather than in Sonobeat's signature "solid state stereo", but we'll get to that in a moment.
 The catchy Memorandum, with its power guitar intro hook, is John Inmon's composition and the shuffling, jazzy Just a Start is a collaboration between bandmates Johnny Schwertner and Frank Harrison.

 Plymouth Rock (not to be confused with the Plymouth Rockers, a '60s Seattle band), named as you might guess as a play on the place the Pilgrims landed in 1620 and the musical genre the band plays, rapidly becomes one of Austin's most popular bands, playing wall-to-wall gigs at University of Texas fraternity parties and Austin night clubs catering to both college and high school crowds.
-A solid and seasoned group of musicians, Plymouth Rock is made up of Kenny Hoelscher, Frank Harrison, South Canadian Overflow-exes John Inmon and Donnie Dolan, and Lavender Hill Express-ex Johnny Schwertner.
-John and Johnny previously are bandmates in The Reasons Why, another popular mid-'60s Austin rock band, which also features John Inmon before he moves on to South Canadian Overflow.
-Johnny, Plymouth Rock's lead vocalist, takes over keyboards when Frank is drafted into the Army, but it's Frank who plays on the Sonobeat single.
+A solid and seasoned group of musicians, Plymouth Rock is made up of Kenny Hoelscher, Frank Harrison, South Canadian Overflow exes John Inmon and Donnie Dolan, and Lavender Hill Express ex Johnny Schwertner.
+John and Johnny previously are bandmates in The Reasons Why, another popular mid-'60s Austin rock band that also features John Inmon before he moves on to South Canadian Overflow.
+Johnny, Plymouth Rock's lead vocalist, takes over keyboards when Frank is drafted into the Army, but it's Frank who plays keyboards on the Sonobeat single.
 The band is managed by Paul Harrison, an Austin rock 'n' roll radio deejay and Sonobeat friend (we lose Paul on December 2, 2012).